rabbitmq/credentials-obfuscation/README.md

 ```

 Lists (char lists in Elixir) will be converted to binaries before encryption.
-This means that decrypted values will also be returned as binaries.
+This means that decrypted values will alwyas be returned as binaries.

+(Lists hear mean "byte lists" that is unicode characters are not
+supported.
+But that should be no problem for encrypting for example
+URIs.)

 ## License and Copyright